fooltowise/NeroNotes/Nero's Notes/Transdigm - AdelWiggins and the Aerospace Aftermarket.md

 Yes, it absolutely is, which is why the entire company was focused on those three value drivers and pushing those for their products.
 That was unique and I have never seen it in any other company I have been with.
 Every quarter, the product line managers would go to Cleveland or have meetings in Los Angeles or Pasadena, and they would report their quarterly performance to Nick, Bob, George and Kevin.
 They would show what they had planned with how much their budget was and the resulting performance, which gave them exposure to the senior management.

-That allowed TransDigm corporate to bring on succession planning, especially when acquiring big companies like Esterline.
-Many times, they would bring their own management team into the acquired companies to quickly restructure the business to reflect the standard TransDigm product line structure.
+That allowed [[TransDigm]] corporate to bring on succession planning, especially when acquiring big companies like Esterline.
+Many times, they would bring their own management team into the acquired companies to quickly restructure the business to reflect the standard [[TransDigm]] product line structure.

 ### Would Nick and Bob meet with all business unit or product line managers?

 Yes.
 It was less onerous then because they had not acquired Esterline yet.
 We had already acquired McKechnie who had 40 to 50 that would go every quarter.
 The president, controller and product line manager would go to Cleveland and report on the business, which was powerful because everyone took it seriously.
 They knew Nick and Bob were shrewd businessmen and would question their decisions, so they learned a lot from that type of exposure to those guys.
 It was a good growth vehicle for those product line managers that would eventually move up into presidents at one of the companies down the road, if they were good enough.

-### Why do other suppliers not follow a similar structure to TransDigm?
+### Why do other suppliers not follow a similar structure to [[TransDigm]]?

 Zodiac and Safran were a matrix organization.
 Safran was disinterested in how the product lines worked; it was not part of their DNA for some reason.
 Even at Senior it is not that way.
 The overall P&L of the company showed $100 million in revenue, $30 million of it in EBITDA.
 Aftermarket provided this much and the EBITDA of the special connectors was quite high and was one of their biggest levers.
 Conversely tube connectors were low because it was OE based.